KigoJomo/devkit/README.md

 This project is a growing arsenal of web-based tools that solve those oddly specific problems you encounter when you're deep in development hell.
 Currently featuring:

-- **🔍 URL Comparison Tool** - Because manually comparing URLs character by character is so 2023
+- **🔍 URL Comparison Tool** - Compare two URLs and analyze their differences in detail
 - **🔗 Slug Generator** - Transform any text into URL-friendly slugs with implementation code in TypeScript, JavaScript, and Python

 _Still growing, but getting more useful!_